richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 * `env`:    optional, object with environment settings
 * `cwd`:    optional, change working directory

-## Remote check & debugging
+## Remote syntax check & debugging

 If you developing on a remote machine, you can instruct the Perl::LanguageServer to run on that remote machine, so the correct modules etc. are available for syntax check and debugger is startet on the remote machine.
-Do do so set sshAddr and sshUser, preferably in your workspace configuration.
+To do so set sshAddr and sshUser, preferably in your workspace configuration.

 Example: